sushichan044/ajisai/README.md

 revision = "main" # Optional: Specify a branch, tag, or commit SHA.
 Defaults to the repo's default branch. directory = "my-company-requirements" # Optional: import from subdirectory.

-# --- Output Targets ---
-# Define where the processed presets should be exported.

 [outputs.cursor]
 # Export presets for the Cursor editor.
 target = "cursor"  # Identifier for the output type

 # set false to ignore this output.
 enabled = true     # Optional, default: true